-The snow storm on Friday kept the kids home from school and prompted me to make the decision to take our porch cat inside.
+The snowstorm on Friday kept the kids home from school and prompted me to make the decision to take our porch cat inside.
 I was successful in catching the poor kitty since the negative temperatures made it huddle up in the heated igloo on the porch.
 The heating pad was not working that great anymore since it was way way too cold.

 I managed to make a shelter for the kitty in our spare bathroom with a hideout in the linen closet.

-The first evening I spent watching a netflix movie on the bathroom floor and it only took 5 minutes for kitty to crawl out of her box and curl up by my stomach which melted my heart.
+The first evening I spent watching a Netflix movie on the bathroom floor and it only took 5 minutes for kitty to crawl out of her box and curl up by my stomach which melted my heart.

 On Saturday morning I took it to the vet since I had a free first exam coupon.
 I was dying to know what gender it was and if it was healthy besides the blind eye.

 Well, it’s a little girl who is guessed to be around 5 years old and she is healthy.
 No leukemia or aids.
 So glad!
 And after doing some shaving we discovered her scar that proves that she was spayed.
 But which also means that she was discarded like a piece of trash several years ago.
-Remember that she has been around my house for around 4 years but has always been to scared to come close until this summer.
-She is pretty much blind on her one eye.
+Remember that she has been around my house for around 4 years but has always been too scared to come close until this summer.
+She is pretty much blind in her one eye.

 You can see her bad eye in this photo where she is keeping me company while blogging.
 And yes I’m sitting on the bathroom floor.